UPLISTSIKHE / უფლისციხე

-TIP: I would recommend that you keep a handful of change on you at all times for just this purpose while in Georgia.
-There are often attendants that keep the bathrooms clean and it is customary (In a lot of places in Europe) to leave a small gratuity.
+CROSS TIP: I would recommend that you keep a handful of change on you at all times for just this purpose while in Georgia.
+Most bathrooms are not free to the public and if they are, often there are attendants that keep the bathrooms clean, and it is customary (In a lot of places in Europe) to leave a small gratuity.

 Uplistsikhe is considered to be one of the oldest settlements in the nation, the name means, “Lord’s Fortress”.
 There is an active Basilica on site that was constructed in the 9th-10th centuries.
 The caves themselves are reminiscent of the Native American caves in the American west.
 I highly recommend this blog site for a comprehensive history of the Uplistsikhe: Eurasia Travel

-This might be one of those times that you do your research ahead of time.
-We were not at all sure what we were looking at most of the time.
+This might be one of those times that you do your research ahead of time, or at the least rent the headsets offered because we were not at all sure what we were looking as we walked the site.
 While there were English interpretations on the signs, there was not much in the way of explanation as to what everything’s purpose was.

 Research tells me that this city once had a population of twenty thousand people during the reign of the Kartli kings in the early 1000’s.
 These caves and structures were royal abodes, meeting halls, a prison, a bakery, and various other structures necessary to a city of that size and importance.